Joy-Anna Duggar Loses Weight For Fiance Austin Forsyth Before Wedding Date? Engaged Duggar Hangs With Siblings

 Joy-Anna Duggar has been helping out her family and siblings during Big Sandy Family Conference.
-But it’s not her helpfulness that drew the fans attention.
+But it’s not her helpfulness that drew the fans’ attention.
 The Duggar family followers have been working themselves up into a frenzy after noticing that Joy lost a lot weight.
 Could it be that the engaged Duggar is working to shed extra pounds before her wedding date?

 The 19-year-old Duggar got engaged earlier this year after just half a year of courtship with Austin Forsyth.
-Since then, she has been diligently planner for her wedding, which is set to happen on October 28, 2017.
+Since then, she has been diligently planning for her wedding, which is set to happen on October 28, 2017.

 It looks like part of that wedding planning was losing weight to look her best in her wedding dress.
 However the fans of Jill & Jessa Counting On is divided on what they think of her dramatic makeover.

-“I couldn’t believe that was joy,” Lori Ta commented on a picture the Duggars uploaded on the Facebook.
+“I couldn’t believe that was joy,” Lori Ta commented on a picture the Duggars uploaded on Facebook.
 “She lost weight!!
 Wow.
 So beautiful!!!
 Like jessa said.of.jinger must.fit inyo.her wedding dress.
 But.then jessa was very much thin too then when she got married!”

 Another commented how it was unreasonable for all the girls to lose weight as soon as the wedding date got set.